When it comes to decorating, being efficient with your living space should extend all the way up to your walls.

 Here are a few art hanging tips and tricks to maximize your decor even in a small space.

-Framing is our passion, but not every wall needs to be filled to the brim with a gallery of frames.
-Nothing overwhelms a room quite like too many patterns, colors, or images.
-In this case less is more, so pick a uniform color scheme and style to stick with.
+Custom framing is our passion, but not every wall needs to be filled to the brim with a gallery of frames, and too many patterns, colors, or images can overwhelm a room.
+In this case, less can be more, so pick a uniform color scheme and style to stick with.

-Think of your walls like the pages in a book, each paragraph is separated with spacing to offer the reader some breathing room and the same should apply to your interiors.
-For some art enthusiasts, downsizing can seem like creative cramping, but it's the kind of simplicity that could lead to a bigger and cleaner home.
+Think of your walls like the pages in a book, each paragraph is separated with spacing to offer the reader some breathing room.
+The same can be applied to your interiors.

 Pro tip: The less pieces of art on your walls, the more each will get their own spotlight and undivided attention.

 Don't be afraid to combine frames (or art) of various sizes into the mix.
-They'll look organized as long as they are centered together as a column.
-This is a great option when you want to add personality to a home with very limited space.
+They'll look organized as long as they are centered together as a column and can add a lot of personality to a home with very limited space.
 We've created our own version of this column layout with our Tall Stack gallery wall design.

 Photo Credit: Studio Mcgee

-Photo Credit: Andrea Hubbell via Coco + Kelley
+Photo Credits: Andrea Hubbell via Coco + Kelley and @fibreanddwell

-On another note, a gallery wall doesn’t always have to be confined to one wall -- don’t be afraid to take up a section of two joining walls with multiple frames.
-This provides enough negative space on both walls of the room and can make your home feel bigger and more open.
+On another note, a gallery wall doesn’t always have to be confined to one wall - don’t be afraid to take up a section of two joining walls with multiple frames.
+This provides enough negative space on both sides and can make your home feel more open.